Krzemionki – updated 13 January 2023.

 Krzemionki is a complex of banded (striped) flint mines, which were in operation during the Neolithic and Early Bronze Ages (3,900-1,600 BC), and have been preserved in an almost intact state.

 The Krzemionki mines are located in the mountain region of Świętokrzyskie.
-They were dedicated to the extraction and processing of striped flint, which was mainly used for axe-making.
+The mining complex is composed of over 200 underground mine shafts and galleries, as well as surface mining areas.
+The mines were used to extract flint, a hard and durable stone that was used to make tools and weapons.
 Products from the mines have been found as far away as 660km.

 The Krzemionki mines were discovered in 1922 by a Polish geologist, Professor Jan Samsonowicz.
 His discovery was significant, Krzemionki is one of the most comprehensive prehistoric underground flint extraction and processing systems identified to date with underground mining structures, flint workshops and around 4,000 shafts and pits.